Blosc/bcolz/c-blosc/ANNOUNCE.rst

 ===============================================================
- Announcing c-blosc 1.4.1
+ Announcing c-blosc 1.5.3
  A blocking, shuffling and lossless compression library
 ===============================================================

 What is new?
 ============

-This is a maintenance release, where a bug in blosc_getitem() introduced in 1.4.0 has been tracked down and squashed.
-If you use this function, please update your c-blosc copy.
+This is a maintenance release.
+There is better support for MSVC compilers, and it has been fixed an issue when changing the number of threads in the same process.

 For more info, please see the release notes in: